 - Special Topics in Math (1 Credit): May include topics that are specific to your program, such as ratio and proportion, measurement, scientific notation, signed numbers, algebra and geometry.

 We'll help you get ready for important tests and assessments.
 Call 262.691.7837 for more information.

 ACCUPLACER® Placement Test Prep Workshop

-- A non-credit course for students preparing for the ACCUPLACER® assessment.
-Learn how the ACCUPLACER® test works, tips for answering questions, and about resources available to help you prepare.
+A noncredit course for students preparing for the ACCUPLACER® assessment.
+Learn how the test works, tips for answering questions, and about resources to help you prepare.
+No fee.
+Register now.

 Apprenticeship Exam Preparation

-- Individuals preparing to take apprenticeship exams (carpenters, electricians, fire hose fitters, painters, plumbers, sheet metal workers, sprinkler fitters and steam fitters) are encouraged to use the services of Academic Support Centers.
+If you're preparing to take an apprenticeship exam (for carpenters, electricians, fire hose fitters, painter, plumbers, sheet metal workers, sprinkler fitters and steam fitters), we encourage you to use WCTC's academic support centers.

 Students may retest one time in reading and writing to improve course placement.
 No fee.
 Contact Academic Support about other assessment options.

 Student preparing for the verbal portion of the PAX assessment for the Nursing program can work individually with reading instructors on practice tests, vocabulary building and reading comprehension strategies.

 ACCUPLACER© Next Generation Test Preparation